-Returning to roots with evolved understanding
+Advancing by returning to roots with evolved understanding

 In the broadest sense, the Ecollective is everyone who realizes the fundamental oneness of being and functions from that realization.
-That's why our purview spans all environmentalists while bringing black-identified environmentalists to greater attention.
+That's why our view spans all environmentalists while bringing black-identified environmentalists to greater attention.

 Editorial board